Fire Emblem: The Binding Blade: Synopsis

 The kingdom of Etruria contacts Roy and assigns his army to travel to the Western Isles, where heavy bandit activity is being reported.
 Though the Lycian Army repels the bandits, they discover from either a royal-in-hiding named Elffin or a dancer Larum that Etruria's nobility have allied with Bern and are enslaving the people on the Western Isles to work the mines.
 They also learn that Bern has recruited Manaketes, powerful dragons who hide their might in human forms.
-To learn more about them, the Lycian Army travels to Arcadia, a hidden city in the vast desert where humans and dragons live in peace, and gain stronger insight from the elders.
+To learn more about them, the Lycian Army travels to Arcadia, a city hidden in a vast desert where humans and dragons live in peace, and gain stronger insight from the elders.
 A child Manakete named Fae also befriends Roy during his stay and tags along with him.
-Roy and his forces later returns to Etruria and removes the corrupt nobility, allowing the kingdom's rightful rulers to restore order and the Lycian Army to merge with Etruria's.

-Depending on the player's actions, the newly reformed Etrurian Army then continues through either the snowy tundras of Ilia and its many mercenary groups on Bern's contract, or through the plains of Sacae where nomad tribes have allied with Bern.
-Both paths ultimately take the Etrurian Army to Bern's borders, where Roy discovers a shrine housing the Binding Blade, a powerful weapon that rules over the other eight Divine Weapons.
-Combined with the Fire Emblem, Roy is granted its incredible power and wields the Binding Blade in the final assault on Bern's capital.
-Before beginning his march into Bern, Roy beseeches Guinevere to tell him the reason why Zephiel started this war.
+Roy and his forces later return to Etruria and remove the corrupt nobility, allowing the kingdom's rightful rulers to restore order and the Lycian Army to merge with Etruria's.
+Depending on the player's actions (Note: After Chapter 16 or 16x, the game checks the experience of the player's units; if Shannaシャニー (Thany) and Theaティト (Thite) have gained more experience than Sueスー (Sue) and Sinシン (Sin), then the player will take the Ilian route; otherwise, the player will take the Sacae route.), the newly reformed Etrurian Army then continues through either the snowy tundras of Ilia and its many mercenary groups on Bern's contract, or through the plains of Sacae where nomad tribes have allied with Bern.

+Roy beseeches Guinevere to tell him the reason why Zephiel started this war.
 Guinevere reveals that Zephiel's and her father, King Desmond, was envious of Zephiel's natural ability and charisma.
 She tells Roy that King Desmond, under the guise of a reconciliatory gesture, poisoned Zephiel's chalice.
-Zephiel was nursed back to health by his guard, General Murdock, and faked his own death.
+Zephiel was nursed back to health by his guard, General Murdoch, and faked his own death.
 When King Desmond stood over Zephiel's open casket during his funeral, Zephiel sprang up, and impaled King Desmond with a sword he had concealed in his coffin.
-Guinevere tells Roy that King Desmond's betrayal caused her brother to become bitter, and lead to his decision to resurrect the dragons in order to return the world to them.
+Guinevere tells Roy that King Desmond's betrayal caused her brother to become bitter, and led to his decision to resurrect the dragons in order to return the world to them.